puppetlabs/puppet-specifications/language/func-api.md

 ### Lambda Support

-The signature supports a special block parameter that can accept a block of code / lambda given to a function as an extra trailing argument.
-If this block parameter is not defined, the function will not accept a call where a trailing lambda is given.
+The signature supports a special block parameter that can accept a block of code / lambda given to a function.
+If this block parameter is not defined, the function will not accept a call where a lambda is given.
+To make it possible to pass a block to the method this must be declared in the dispatcher with either `block_param`, or `optional_block_param`.

-It is also possible to have explicit lambdas as parameters (albeit that there is currently no way to pass multiple lambdas to a function from the Puppet Language in this version of the specification).
-The language itself passes a lambda as the last argument.
-Since a method may want to specify optional and variable number of arguments before the lambda, there is the need to specify it separately using one of the methods `block_param`, or `optional_block_param` where (as the name suggests), the former makes the signature require that a lambda is given, and the latter accepts a given lambda, but also that no lambda was given.
+As the names of the methods suggests, the former makes the signature require that a lambda is given, and the latter accepts a given lambda, but also that no lambda was given.

     dispatch :something do
       param 'Scalar', :a'